‘Outlander’ Season 3 Spoilers: Claire’s Life With Frank Won’t Be Easy, How Much Will She And Jamie Age?

 Outlander Season 3 spoilers are revealing some heartbreaking details about Claire and Jamie‘s lives.
-Since the first official trailer for the new season has been released by Starz, fans are dying to know how the story continues for Claire now that she’s left Jamie behind and reunited with her first husband, Frank.
+Since the first officially trailer for the new season has been released by Starz, fans are dying to know how the story continues for Claire now that she’s left Jamie behind and reunited with her first husband, Frank.

 Warning: Outlander book spoilers below.

 According to Celeb Dirty Laundry, Outlander fans will be in for an emotional ride when Season 3 begins airing this fall.
 The show, which has become a huge favorite among TV buffs, is said to pick up right where it left off, with Jamie fighting in the epic Battle of Culloden against his bitter enemy, Black Jack Randall.
-While fans know that Jamie will survive the bloodbath, seeing all of his men on that battlefield will be a dramatic and heart-wrenching way to begin the season.
+While fans know that Jamie will survive the bloodbath, seeing all of his men on that battle field will be a dramatic, and heart-wrenching way to begin the season.

 Meanwhile, Claire will be back in 1948 with her first husband, Frank Randall.
 The couple will obviously be strained after being apart for years.
 Frank, who told Claire he would stay with her and even raise Jamie’s child as his own, had only one condition for his loyalty.
-He demanded that Claire forget about her old life with Jamie, and that she not look for clues about what happened to him in the past.
+He demanded that Claire forget about her old life with Jamie, and that not look for clues about what happened to him in the past.
 Claire sadly agreed and the pair’s marriage will be seen in more depth than ever during Season 3.

 Outlander‘s new season will begin with Claire and Jamie living in two different time periods.
 Claire will be back with Frank in the 20th century, while Jamie will have survived the Battle of Culloden, but will be forced to leave Scotland.
 Of course, both of them will be miserable without each other, and will have to learn to live without one another.